GoodLife/rails-patch-json-encode/README.md

     gem 'rails-patch-json-encode'
     gem 'oj'

-In this case I choose the oj gem, but you can [choose a json gem that multi_json supports](https://github.com/intridea/multi_json#supported-json-engines).
+In this case I choose the oj gem, but you can [choose a JSON gem that multi_json supports](https://github.com/intridea/multi_json#supported-json-engines).

-Rails should now use the faster decoder.
-Now restart your console again and rerun the test to see how the performance changes.
+Rails should now use the faster encoder.
+Now restart your console again and re-run the test to see how the performance changes.

-The actual performance boost on real data will probably be less than that.
+The actual performance boost on real-world applications will probably be less than that.
+For one of my page I see the rendering time dropped by 25%.

 ## Warning